 Nicotinamide Mononucleotide Food Sources:

 NMN is available in vegetables, mushrooms, meat, and shrimp but trying to obtain sufficient through diet alone would be problematic.
-Studies dosages have been 50mg to 250mg.
-The FDA suggests that a 150 pound (68kg) human would require about 560mg per day.
+Studies dosages have been about 50mg - 250mg and suggested that a 150 pound (68kg) human would require about 560mg per day.
 The difficulty is that you would have to eat about 100 pounds of edamame, 1,800 pounds of broccoli, or similarly impossible amounts of cucumber, cabbage, avocado, tomato, mushrooms, raw beef, or shrimp.

 The ongoing theme of this research has been surprising.
 Quotations (unattributed) are constantly spawning from researchers, indicating that the promising (and sometimes astonishing) results are not diminishing.
 Here are some examples: